dotnet/tye/docs/reference/schema.md

 - Start with an alphanumeric character
 - End with an alphanumeric character

+#### `namespace` (string)

+Allows configuring the Kubernetes namespace for this service.
+If unconfigured, Tye will use the application namespace.

 #### `project` (string)

 The relative path from `tye.yaml` to a `.csproj` or `.fsproj`.